 With every vaccination, you're protecting you and your child from serious diseases.
 You're also protecting people around you who may be at risk for disease.

-Watch this video to have immunity and vaccines explained.
+Watch the video: immunity and vaccines explained.

-In rare cases, a child may have a serious allergic reaction.
+In rare cases, an individual may have a serious allergic reaction.
 The risks of a serious reaction from a vaccine are minor compared to getting the actual disease.

 An adverse event following immunization is called an AEFI.
 They are classified as:

 Vaccine safety is taken very seriously in Canada.
 Reporting an adverse event is important to ensure continued safety of vaccines.
 Health care providers who administer vaccines are required by law to report an adverse event following immunization.